BA, English, Willamette University, 1993

 Ph.D., English, Cornell University, 1998

-Dr. Hames-García regularly teaches undergraduate courses in Ethnic Studies such as ES 254 Introduction to Chicanx and Latinx Studies, ES 301 Theoretical Perspectives, ES 352 Social Equity and Criminal Justice, ES 440/540 Race, Literature, and Culture, ES 450/550 Race and Incarceration, and ES 460/560 Race, Culture, Empire.
+Dr. Hames-García regularly teaches undergraduate courses in Ethnic Studies such as ES 254 Introduction to Chicanx and Latinx Studies, ES 301 Theoretical Perspectives, ES 352 Social Equity and Criminal Justice, ES 440/540 Race, Literature, and Culture, ES 450/550 Race and Incarceration, ES 452/552 Race and Ethnicity and the Law, and ES 460/560 Race, Culture, Empire.

-He is a member of the City of Eugene's Civilian Review Board, which reviews the handling of complaints against the Eugene Police Department, and has served as a board member for the Community Alliance of Lane County and for Sponsors, Inc.
+He is a member of the City of Eugene's Civilian Review Board, which reviews the handling of complaints against the Eugene Police Department, and has in the past served as a board member for the Community Alliance of Lane County (CALC) and for Sponsors, Inc., a social services organization offering assistance with reentry for men and women returning to Lane County after incarceration.
+He continues to volunteer for Sponsors and other local organizations.

 Identity Complex: Making the Case for Multiplicity, (Minneapolis: University of Minneapolis Press, 2011)